July 01, 2010

 Method:

-1. In a large skillet heat 3 tablespoons of oil, add onions ad saute onion over medium-high heat heat until translucent.
-Add the garlic and saute for 2-3 minutes.
-Add turmeric, stir and continue cooking for another minute or two before adding the beef.
-Break the beef into tiny pieces with a fork and brown.
+1. In a large skillet, heat 3 tablespoons of oil over medium-high heat.
+Add the onions, and sauté until translucent.
+Stir in the garlic and saute for another 2-3 minutes.
+Add the turmeric, and continue cooking for another minute before adding the ground beef.
+Break the beef into tiny pieces with a fork and brown evenly.
 Scoop out any excess fat.
-Salt and pepper to taste.
-Add in the tomatoes and the tomato sauce and 1/2 cup of water.
+Season with salt and pepper.
+Add the diced tomatoes, tomato sauce, and 1/2 cup of water.
 Cover and cook on medium-low heat for 20-30 minutes.
-Taste and adjust the seasoning.
+Taste and adjust seasoning.

-3. In a non-stick heavy-bottomed pot, heat 2 tablespoons of olive oil, add a pinch of turmeric and swirl the pot around to evenly coat the bottom.
-Add a layer of the noodles, then a layer of the meat sauce, and continue layering till both the sauce and the noodles are done.
-Place a clean and soft kitchen towel between the pot and the lid.
-Close tightly and cook on medium to low heat for about 45-50 minutes.
-The longer you cook it, the thicker the crust but you also don't want to risk getting it burned.
+3. In a non-stick heavy-bottomed pot, heat 2 tablespoons of olive oil over medium heat.
+Add a pinch of turmeric and swirl to evenly coat the bottom of the pot.
+Add a layer of the noodles, then a layer of the meat sauce, continuing to layer until all are used up, finishing with a layer of noodles.
+Place a clean, soft kitchen towel over the pot and secure the lid.
+Cook on medium-low heat for about 45-50 minutes.

-4. To serve, place a large serving platter over the pot, and with a kitchen towel hold on to the sides of the pot and carefully turn over the pot to get the pasta with it's tah-dig intact and in one piece.
-Cut into it as if you are cutting a slice of a cake.
-Or, spoon noodles and the sauce mixture onto a platter and sprinkle with freshly chopped parsley.
-Remove the crust gently and place on the side of the platter or on a separate dish.
+4. To serve, place a large serving platter over the pot.
+Using a kitchen towel, hold on to the sides of the pot and carefully invert the pot so the macaroni releases onto the platter.
+Cut it as you would a cake, or spoon noodles and the sauce mixture onto a platter and sprinkle with fresh chopped parsley.
+Gently remove the crust and serve it on the side or on top.

 Enjoy!